-This, however, presents an important puzzle: if all of our jurisdictions have a common set of tools to address RPTs, and the use of those regulatory tools have been considered to be optimal at a global level, why is there a sizeable difference in the nature and extent of the incidence of RPTs in these jurisdictions?63 Why do companies in some of our jurisdictions use RPTs in an advantageous manner, thereby benefiting all shareholders, while others engage in abusive RPTs that amount to tunneling to the detriment of minority shareholders?
+This, however, presents an important puzzle: if all our jurisdictions have a common set of tools to address RPTs, and the use of those regulatory tools have been considered to be optimal at a global level, why is there a sizeable difference in the nature and extent of the incidence of RPTs in these jurisdictions?
+Why do companies in some of our jurisdictions use RPTs in an advantageous manner, thereby benefiting all shareholders, while others engage in abusive RPTs that amount to wealth tunneling to the detriment of minority shareholders?
 If the tools utilized are the same and their success is reflected in renowned and influential global rankings, what explains the differences in outcomes in our Commonwealth Asian jurisdictions?
 It is to these questions that we now turn.

 It is our assertion that the regulation of RPTs using formal corporate and securities laws provide us with a woefully incomplete picture.
 In order to solve the puzzle, we need to understand other factors that are at play in the context of RPT regulation in our jurisdictions.
 It is well accepted that the enforcement of laws is equally, if not more, important than the substantive content of the regulation.
 This depends in large part on the quality and sophistication of the regulators who enforce the regulation, including on RPTs.
-For instance, it would be reasonable to assume that the general strength of a robust public enforcement establishment in Singapore has a bearing on why there is no evidence of systematic tunneling in Singapore despite a strong incidence of RPTs generally, especially among SOEs.
+For instance, it would be reasonable to assume that the general strength of a robust public enforcement establishment in Singapore has a bearing on why there is no evidence of systematic wealth tunneling in Singapore despite a strong incidence of RPTs, especially among SOEs.
 The quality of enforcement also depends on other factors.

 For example, RPT regulation (and the enforcement of corporate governance norms more generally) is hampered in Hong Kong because of the composition of listed companies on the Hong Kong Exchange (HKEx).
-Nearly 87% of the companies listed on HKEx are incorporated in jurisdictions outside Hong Kong.64 Hence, those companies are governed by the basic corporate statutes in their own jurisdictions, which may not comport with the governance levels demanded by the Hong Kong regulators.
+Nearly 87% of the companies listed on HKEx are incorporated in jurisdictions outside Hong Kong.
+111 Hence, those companies are governed by the basic corporate statutes in their own jurisdictions, which may not comport with the governance levels demanded by the Hong Kong regulators.
 Moreover, HKEx and other regulators in Hong Kong would be constrained in taking appropriate enforcement actions against companies and their directors and officers who are domiciled in other jurisdictions.
-Available empirical studies support our conclusion that extraneous elements pertaining to the legal system demonstrate their effect on the incidence and impact of RPTs.65 This phenomenon is attributable to the fact that investors in mainland Chinese companies are unlikely to be able to lay their hands on expropriated assets held in China due to the differences in the two legal systems and the lack of enforceability of Hong Kong court judgments in mainland China.66 In that sense, the pattern of RPTs in Hong Kong listed companies appears to follow a
+Available empirical studies support our conclusion that extraneous elements pertaining to the legal system demonstrate their effect on the incidence and impact of RPTs.
+112 One study finds that Hong Kong listed companies with ultimate owners in mainland China are likely to undertake RPTs that violate the exchange's listing rules and are less likely to disclose the required information, thereby making those transactions opaque.
+113 This phenomenon is attributable to the fact that investors in mainland Chinese companies are unlikely to be able to lay their hands on expropriated assets held in China due to the differences in the two legal systems and the lack of enforceability of Hong Kong court judgments in mainland China.
+114 Moreover, in showing some direct evidence of tunneling through RPTs in China-affiliated companies, another study finds that "investors discount companies engaged in potentially expropriating transactions".
+115 This study also demonstrates that China-affiliated companies use disclosure exemptions available to smaller RPTs to engage in tunneling that stays beneath the threshold of disclosures and approvals by board or independent shareholders.
+116 In that sense, the pattern of RPTs in Hong Kong listed companies appears to follow a dichotomous approach between wholly domestic controlled companies and those that are controlled by mainland Chinese owners.